jahmedabeer/Horizon/multiple-images-pv.md

 # Display images specific to selected variants in Shopify Horizon Themes

 - [A new collection of free themes by Shopify](https://themes.shopify.com/collections/horizon-themes)

+## Implementation
+- Create a new block called `Multiple Variant Images`
+- Create a new file called custom.js